Molajo/Molajito/README.md

 Molajito starts by including a [Theme](https://github.com/Molajo/Molajito#theme) file as rendered output.
-The `theme` contains [Include Statements](https://github.com/Molajo/Molajito#include-statements) discovered by Molajito during parsing and used by Molajito to identify what `view` is to be rendered at that location.
+The `theme` contains [Include Statements](https://github.com/Molajo/Molajito#include-statements) discovered by Molajito during parsing and used to identify what `view` is to be rendered at that location.

 Molajito uses three different types of `views':

 * [Page](https://github.com/Molajo/Molajito#page) views define layouts.
-A site typically has different types of layouts and the page view is useful for that purpose.
+A site typically has different layouts and the page view is useful for that purpose.
  Molajito does not pass data into the `page view`, it only includes the `page view` file.

 * [Template](https://github.com/Molajo/Molajito#template) views define one specific area of